etiennecallies/confessio/ansible/README.md

 ## AWS S3

-We use S3 to backup postgresql daily and weekly.
+We use S3 to backup postgresql daily and weekly, as well as to store uploaded documents.

-Create two S3 buckets and an IAM user ([tutorial](https://kinsta.com/knowledgebase/amazon-s3-backups/)).
+Create three S3 buckets and an IAM user ([tutorial](https://kinsta.com/knowledgebase/amazon-s3-backups/)).
+The S3 buckets to create are:
+- `confessio-dbbackup-daily`
+- `confessio-dbbackup-weekly`
+- `confessio-uploaded-documents`

-For security reasons, we don't want the IAM user to be able to delete backups.
+For security reasons, we don't want the IAM user to be able to delete any elements in them.

 Here is the policy:
 ```json